 UT Alert is a method of notifying the campus community about serious emergencies, ongoing situations or disruptions to normal operations on campus in a timely manner.
 Once students, faculty or staff sign up for UT ALERT, they will begin receiving text messages through their cellular phone.
-Subscribers can also sign up to receive the same UT Alert message through their UTK e-mail account.
+Subscribers can also sign up to receive the same UT Alert message through their UT e-mail account.

 It's easy!
 Just log in using your NetID and password and follow the instructions.
 The registration for new subscribers requires two steps: the entering of information and then sending a confirmation text message.